vmware-tanzu/community-edition/extensions/knative-serving/README.md

 ## Usage Example

 This sample demonstrates the scale to zero feature of Knative.
 You can watch the pods for the application start and quit automatically based on usage.
 It follows the knative-serving [Hello World - Go](https://knative.dev/docs/serving/samples/hello-world/helloworld-go/index.html) instructions.

+**Before beginning this guide, knative requires networking layer configuration as a pre-req.
+Be sure to install the TCE contour extensions before continuing with this guide.
+Eventually, this will happen automatically, once we have a solution for dependency resolution.**

 1. Create a service YAML file for your application.